Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 One file.
 Everything.

-Content, media, schema, users, sessions — all in a single .pod file.
+Content, media, schema, users, sessions — all in a single POD (a SQLite database with a .pod extension).
 Copy it anywhere.
 Back it up with cp.

 Astro-native